Partisan divide returns in U.S. Congress on coronavirus next steps

 It was the third legislative package approved by lawmakers to address the mounting crisis.

+Trump on Sunday left open the possibility that he would support a fourth relief bill, telling reporters he was prepared to do “whatever’s necessary” to save lives and bring back the economy.

+But House Minority Leader Kevin McCarthy was more cautious in comments that aired earlier in the day.

-“I’m not sure we need a fourth package,” House Minority Leader Kevin McCarthy told the Fox News program “Sunday Morning Futures,” noting he wants to see the first three packages take effect first.
+“I’m not sure we need a fourth package,” McCarthy told the Fox News program “Sunday Morning Futures,” noting he wants to see the first three packages take effect first.

 Pelosi, the top Democrat in Congress, told CNN’s “State of the Union” program that the three bills already signed into law were merely a “down payment.”